 New Hampshire Public Radio (NHPR) is seeking a collaborative and detail-oriented Broadcast Engineer to install, operate and maintain its broadcast production systems.
 They will train reporters and producers on studio systems to ensure optimal operation and outstanding audio quality, and support remote broadcasts as needed.
 This position reports to the Director of Technology and is an in-person role that is based at NHPR in Concord, NH.

-· In collaboration with the Broadcast Transmission Engineer, install and maintain broadcast equipment including studio, satellite and transmission systems, primarily located at the main studio facility, but also including remote locations throughout New Hampshire
+· In collaboration with the Broadcast Transmission Engineer, install and maintain broadcast equipment including studio, satellite, and transmission systems, primarily located at the main studio facility, but also including remote locations throughout New Hampshire

-· Support production of remote broadcasts including site selection, equipment specification, setup and troubleshooting
+· Support production of remote broadcasts including equipment specification, maintenance, and troubleshooting

 · Stay up to date on current technology and seek opportunities to learn new skills